Audrey Hunt, author of "Anyone Can Sing," and international vocal coach teaches us how to sound better when we sing by using clear diction.

 Singing Vowels Requires Mouth Space

 Vowels are catchy little critters with a demanding attitude.
-The singer needs to learn to sing vowels while not allowing consonants, which resonate and project more poorly than vowels do, to get in the way.
-Just try to sing the following consonants and you will see that you can't sustain them.
+The singer needs to learn to sing vowels while not allowing consonants, which resonate and project more poorly than vowels, to get in the way.
+Just try to sing the following consonants, and you will see that you can't sustain them.

 - B C D F G H J K

 - P Q R S T V W Y Z (X )

 So, in learning to produce proper vowel sounds, remember that vowels are shaped and formed in the vocal tract by the tongue and, to a lesser extent, the lips.

 Remember, you need to sing on open vowels, and not try to sustain consonants to maximize the resonance and carry your voice's power.

 When we listen to a song, we are influenced by the lyrics the singer delivers.
 When we can't understand the words to the song, there's nothing more frustrating.
 Singers are responsible for pronouncing every word with clarity, and good articulation begins with a thorough understanding of vowel production.

 YOU are the instrument as far as singing is concerned, and your entire body is involved.
 The singer must combine and control many body parts to sing well.
 Learning to shape primary vowels (Ah Eh Ee Oh Oo) will bring clarity to your voice.
 To sing so that every word is clear and can be understood, the singer must learn how to shape the vowel within the word itself.
 Learning how to do this will enrich your singing because the vowel carries the sound itself.